Code of Conduct

 - Together with other volunteers you organize an event in which NPOs can propose their data challenges and our community can pitch solutions.
 One of the NPOs is not satisfied with the outcome.
 As one of the organizers you send an official apology to the official contact person, thank them for their feedback and take responsibility for what happened.
 You derive lessons learned and share them with the community.
 If additional resources become available, you offer more counselling to the affected partner NPO.

 - In the community, you joke around about a game you played and laugh about a situation that occured.
 A person that is affected by the situation does not seem to enjoy the conversation.
 You pull them aside and check in with them to make sure they are okay.
 When they tell you, they feel bad about it, you apologize, thank them for their honesty and ask how you can improve the situation.
-When they suggest you can stop to talk about the situation, you honor their will and, without exposing your confidant, politely cut mentions of the incident short, whenever they arise.
+When they suggest you can stop to talk about the situation, you honor their wishes and, without exposing your confidant, politely cut mentions of the incident short, whenever they arise.

 - During a meeting, one of the members keeps cutting other community members off.
-You thank them for your input but also make clear that others should have the opportunity to contribute to the discussion without being interrupted.
+You thank them for their input but also make clear that others should have the opportunity to contribute to the discussion without being interrupted.

 - You overhear another volunteer making discriminating comments about another volunteer in their absence.
 You may confront them privately and refer them to our Code of Conduct and/or seek counselling and report the incident to our responsible Ethics officer (see below).